 Our satsumas were peeled and then decorated with a little bit of icing, add a pretzel stick and some pea shoots around the plate made this look like a little pumpkin patch.
 Too cute to spook!

-Wiggly worms – grapes popped on to skewers with melted chocolate eyes on a bed of salad.
+Wiggly worms – grapes popped on to skewers with melted chocolate eyes on a bed of salad leaves.
 This was super simple and went down a treat with Arlo in particular.

 Edible Broomsticks!
-These broomsticks were a favourite and looked fabulous – again a really simple creating using cheese string type things, long pretzels and chives to add a finishing touch.
+These broomsticks were a favourite and looked fabulous – again a really simple creating using cheese string type things, long pretzels and chives tied in a knot to add a finishing touch.